NinjaCheetah/wii-menu-visual-patcher/README.md

 > [!WARNING]
 > **DO NOT MIX VARIANTS OF THE SCRIPT!**
-> While attempting to use the regular script on a Korean or Wii Mini WAD will yeild no issues but no results, using the Korean script on any other console may create a potentially harmful WAD!
+> While attempting to use the regular script on a Korean or Wii Mini WAD will yield no issues but no results, using the Korean script on any other console may create a potentially harmful WAD!
 Please use the appropriate version of the script for the System Menu you are patching.
 This will be automated in the future.

 Example video of the result: [https://cdn.ncxprogramming.com/file/blog/2023-06-19/wii-dvd-p3-finally-working.mp4](https://cdn.ncxprogramming.com/file/blog/2023-06-19/wii-dvd-p3-finally-working.mp4)